-Autodesk is a company that focuses on innovation and design, which aligns perfectly with the Exploratorium’s belief in learning by doing.
-The “maker culture,” which promotes thinking with your hands, creativity, and collaboration, is the cornerstone of Autodesk’s new partnership with the Exploratorium.
+Autodesk’s creative approach to innovation and design aligns perfectly with the Exploratorium’s belief in learning by doing.
+“Maker culture,” which promotes creativity, collaboration, and thinking with your hands, is the cornerstone of Autodesk’s partnership with the Exploratorium.

-Designers and engineers from Autodesk are teaming up with Exploratorium exhibit developers to create two new exhibits this year for the museum floor using Autodesk software and resources.
-Additionally, Autodesk will be uniquely involved with our Tinkering Social Club and our Teacher Institute in creating online teaching resources.
+Designers and engineers from Autodesk have teamed up with Exploratorium exhibit developers to create two new exhibits each year, using Autodesk’s software and resources.
+Additionally, Autodesk will be uniquely involved with our Tinkering Social Club, which meets in support of the maker movement; and with our Teacher Institute, to create online teaching resources.

 Beginning in 2016, Genentech will be our lead partner for a high-impact life sciences initiative, though the company has been an essential corporate contributor to the Exploratorium for almost 30 years.
 In addition to their dedication to our biology program, Genentech provides free admission to the Exploratorium for all of California’s public school teachers, and partners with our Teacher Institute on our annual STEM education Teacher Conference.